duy74n/turborepo-mfa/README.md

 # Turborepo Module Federation

 - Host app use ModernJS
-- Remote apps use ModernJS SSR enabled and RsBuild
+- Remote apps use ModernJS and RsBuild

 # To start developing